 ROLLING MEADOWS, Ill.--(BUSINESS WIRE)--

-With 110,000 constituents in 180 countries, ISACA® (www.isaca.org) is a global association helping business and IT leaders maximize value and manage risk related to information and technology.
-ISACA advances and validates business-critical skills and knowledge through the CISA, CISM, CGEIT and CRISC certifications.
-The association also developed and continually updates COBIT®, a business framework that helps enterprises govern and manage their information and technology.
+With 110,000 constituents in 180 countries, ISACA® (www.isaca.org) helps business and IT leaders maximize value and manage risk related to information and technology.
+Founded in 1969, the nonprofit ISACA is an advocate for professionals involved in information security, assurance, risk management and governance.
+The association advances and validates business-critical skills and knowledge through the CISA®, CISM®, CGEIT® and CRISC™ credentials.
+ISACA also developed and continually updates COBIT®, a business framework that helps enterprises govern and manage their information and technology.